 Project: Make ‘Porching’ Great Again: How Front Porch Citizenship Can Save Democracy and the Soul of a Nation

 Alexandra Hudson is passionate about the way that ideas and storytelling can change people’s lives.
 She studied history and political philosophy at Trinity Western University and earned her master’s degree in international comparative social policy at the London School of Economics as a Rotary Global Grant Scholar.
 She served as a policy advisor to the U.S. Department of Education, where she worked to administer an annual budget of $16 billion.
-She has appeared on Fox News, and her work has been published in The Wall Street Journal, The American Conservative, the Washington Examiner, The Claremont Review of Books, The Catholic Herald, Commentary Magazine and Quillette.
+Alexandra has appeared on Fox News, and her work has been published in The Wall Street Journal, The American Conservative, the Washington Examiner, The Claremont Review of Books, The Catholic Herald, Commentary Magazine and Quillette.
 She lives with her husband in Indianapolis, Indiana.

 Project: Freedom on the Fringes: A 35,000-mile Journey in Search of a More Meaningful American Dream